dimagi/commcare-export/README.md

 Python Library Usage
 --------------------

-As a library, the various `commcare_export` modules make it easy to load and save JSON queries and interact with the CommCareHq REST API.
+As a library, the various `commcare_export` modules make it easy to

+ - Interact with the CommCareHQ REST API
+ - Execute "Minilinq" queries against the API (a very simple query language, described below)
+ - Load and save JSON representations of Minilinq queries
+ - Compile Excel configurations to Minilinq queries

 To directly access the CommCareHq REST API: